Dog Bite Injuries

 Your medical costs are measured through first the emergency room bills, then through follow-up opinions to measure and predict the future medical costs associated with your injuries.
 This includes any ongoing treatment, rehabilitation, surgeries, medications, and other medical necessities from the time of your injury through the remainder of your life.

-What Does a Personal Injury Lawyer Do For My Dog Bite Case?
+What Does a Personal Injury Lawyer Do for My Dog Bite Case?

 The purpose of collecting damages for your dog bite injury or other personal injury is to be put in as close a position as possible as though the accident has not happened.
 When your finances change due to medical costs and an impact on your ability to work, compensation is meant to make up for that.
 If your injuries will lead to a loss of enjoyment in life and ongoing pain and suffering, you can also collect compensation for those negative changes in your life.